mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 ### Results

-Number of times EHR Data Export Tool was used: 0
+Number of times EHR Data Export Tool was used:

 ### Discussion

-During the first quarter, no clients used the EHR Data Export Tool.
+During the second quarter, no clients used the EHR Data Export Tool.
 Additional testing will be investigated to provide more robust data in future quarters.